 As the journal began to take shape, Tim Botts agreed to let us use his artwork.
 Randy Beck and WordSearch team offered to share their Bible Explorer Software.
 Harvest Prayer Ministries agreed to help.
 The mission organization, SIM, offered to share their Scripture Guides.
 Many others have graciously given input and guidance and have prayed for this project.
 My name may be on the project, but because it really grew out of community and God’s leading, it just seemed fitting to write it in a plural form.
 So although I wrote the text, God through his church has provided the resources.
 I’m just the project manager.

-Finally, we also wanted to let you know that at least 51% of all profits from Conversation Starters With God are being donated to the needs of AIDS orphans in Africa through the ministries of World Vision, SIM and Willow Creek Community Church.
+Finally, we also wanted to let you know that 100% of all profits from Conversation Starters With God are being donated to the needs of AIDS orphans in Africa through the ministries of World Vision, and SIM.
 Our prayer is that this journal will make a difference in your life and theirs.